 You can read more about how rate pegging works on IPART's website.

 Not all properties in our region are connected to the water and sewer service.
-Those that are receive a separate set of fees and charges, specifically relating to connection and water usage.
+Those that are receive a separate set of fees and charges, specifically relating to water usage.